pavankumarnarendravarapu/Patient-data-backup/README.md

 # Patient data backup

 ### Brief explaination-:
-> Our Web Application main agenda is to carrying the patients data, if they are already admitted in our hospital.
-The entire patient data is stored like diseases and patient information payment slips.
-We give treatment based on his Id get previous health checkup details
+> Our Web Application main agenda is to carrying the patients data, if they are already admitted in our hospital or not.
+The entire patient data is stored like diseases, patient information and payment slips.
+We give treatment based on his health condition.
+We check previous health checkup details, by these we finalised his health  condition.

 ### Install Libraries
  - pip install Flask